TheTaylorLee/PwshProfile/WindowsTerminal/setup.md

 # Terminal Setup
 - Install Terminal
 - Install [Nerd Font](https://www.nerdfonts.com/) of choice
-- Customize Terminal settings to desire and select nerd font of choice in the terminal
+- Customize Terminal settings to desire and select nerd font of choice in the terminal settings
 - If using Oh-My-Posh be sure to include psportable profiles or know how to set your own prompt.

 # Install modules once
 - install-module posh-git
-- install-module oh-my-posh
+- install-module oh-my-posh (Deprecated method.
+Use the new method. https://ohmyposh.dev/docs/installation/windows)

 # Prompt example
 ```powershell